IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 "String 1 String 2 Another string"
 ```
 {: .output}

-or another way to concatenate two strings:
+Another way to concatenate two strings is by using the * symbol:
 ```python
 s1*s2
 ```